 Volunteer opportunities at Gateway Gardens are now available and include:

-Gardening – planting, cultivating and general garden care of raised beds
+- Gardening – planting, cultivating and general garden care of raised beds and pollinator garden

 Students and community members of all ages are welcome to become garden volunteers.
-For more information contact Jennifer Jewell, Volunteer Coordinator Gateway Science Museum at email@example.com.
+For more information contact Jennifer Jewell, Volunteer Programs Manageer and Garden Curator, at email@example.com.